Guide to what’s on in London in May 2019

 Exhibition of subterranean London, featuring images, maps and plans of tunnels, lost rivers, sewers, deep shelters and underground railways.
 Open during office hours.
 Free entry.
 London Metropolitan Archives, 40 Northampton Road, Clerkenwell, EC1R 0HB.
 Nearest station: Farringdon or Angel.
 For more information, visit the City of London.gov.uk website.

-Posted on 30 Apr 2019, in Art, Entertainment, Festivals, London, Tourist Attractions and tagged Bank Holiday, London, May 2019, Things to do in London, What's On Guide.
+Posted on 30 Apr 2019, in art, Entertainment, Festivals, London, Tourist Attractions and tagged Bank Holiday, Things to do in London, What's On Guide.
 Bookmark the permalink.
 3 Comments.